prismspecs/pi-captive/README.md

 - **WiFi Channel**: 7 (2.4GHz band)
 - **Security**: Open network by default (no password required, configurable to WPA2)

-## Installation Methods
+## Installation

-This project provides two installation approaches.
-Choose based on your learning objectives:

-### Method 1: Manual Installation (Recommended for Learning)

-**When to use**: Educational environments, understanding each component, production deployments

-**Advantages**:
+This project uses a single automated installation script that handles all configuration:

+**Features**:
 - Complete control over each configuration file
-- Understand how each service works
+- Automatic detection of OS version (Bookworm/Bullseye)
+- Configures NetworkManager or dhcpcd as appropriate
 - Easy to troubleshoot and modify
-- Better for learning networking concepts
+- Perfect for learning networking concepts

 **Time required**: 30-45 minutes

-### Method 2: RaspAP Installation (Quick Setup)

-**When to use**: Quick demonstrations, prototyping, non-technical users

-**Advantages**:
-- Fast installation (15 minutes)
-- Web-based configuration interface
-- All components pre-configured
-- Good for testing the concept quickly

-**Time required**: 15 minutes

-**Limitations**:
-- Less visibility into configuration
-- Harder to understand individual components
-- Web interface adds complexity

 ## Step-by-Step Installation

-### Preparation (All Methods)
+### Preparation

 1. **Flash Raspberry Pi OS to SD card**
    ```bash